 Program materials, including my book's concepts, strategies, and philosophies are available as part of the program cost.
 My eBook may be purchased if you request now.
 Speaking Engagements in any city or Webinars for your group over the net can be supported and available upon request.

-Bruce Buccio is Author, Rebuilding Coach and Expert supporting single and co-parents professionally in Parenting, Family, Relations, and Life Changes.
-Bruce is also a Mediator and Court Appointed Special Advocate, Writer and Blogger on topics of raising his children, inspiration, growth and love.
+Bruce Buccio is Author and Expert supporting single and co-parents professionally in Parenting, Relationships, Personal Growth and Life Changes.
+Bruce is Mediator, Court Appointed Child Advocate, Writer and Blogger inspired by experiences raising his children, but also writes about inspiration, growth and love.

 My inspirational, genuine and objective style can be found here.
 Use the message button there for reaching out to me confidentially online.
 Free in-depth consultation sessions if you call me right now, my business number: 303-324-3096